gschmutz/bigdata-spark-workshop/08-spark-graphframe/README.md

 - The **Data Platform** described [here](../00-environment) is running and accessible
 - Workshop 3 ([Getting Started using Spark RDD and DataFrames](../03-spark-getting-started)) completed
-- Airport, plane, carrier, and flight data uploaded to MinIO (instructions provided if needed)

 ## Prepare the data, if no longer available

-The data needed here has been uploaded in workshop 2 - [Working with MinIO Object Storage](02-object-storage).
-You can skip this section, if you still have the data available in MinIO.
+The data needed here has been uploaded in workshop 2 - [Working with RustFS Object Storage](01b-rustfs-object-storage).
+You can skip this section, if you still have the data available in Object Storage.
 We show both `s3cmd` and the `mc` version of the commands:

 Create the flight bucket: